 Next retreat: September 26, 2026

 The Women’s Retreat happens annually in September or October.
 This day-long retreat offers time for fellowship and relaxation, and it features an annually changing guest speaker focusing on topics of interest to our community.
 Registration usually begins a few weeks prior to the event date.
-For more information, check this page in early fall or contact the Rev. Lindsey Hubbard-Groves at the church.
+For more information, check this page in early fall or send an e-mail to the church office at info@westprespdx.org.

 PRIDE CELEBRATIONS & EVENTS